gatehill/imposter-js/sample/README.md

 ## API details

-The following third party services are mocked:
+The following APIs are mocked:

 ### order-service